 I blame Pinterest for this one.

-I saw these awesome curtains there back in the summer or fall, not sure when, but loved them when I saw them.
+I saw these exceptional curtains there back in the summer or fall, not sure when, but loved them when I saw them.

 Aren’t these absolutely gorgeous?
-I love the mix of reds and black/white.
+I love the mix of red and black/white.